Evana13G/RAPDR_babble/README.md

         rosrun action_primitive_variation APV.py

-6. [NOT CURRENTLY WORK, skip step] Spawn the PDDL nodes (each in a seperate terminal window):
+6. Spawn the PDDL nodes (each in a seperate terminal window):

     1. Service for generating pddl plans